filimon-danopoulos/filimon-danopoulos.github.io/README.md

 ## Writing

 In order to write a new post navigate to the root folder of the project and run `./scripts/new "$postName" ` where `$postName` is what you want to call the post.
 It will automagically open in Vim.
-When you are done writing move, the post to the folder `released`.
+When you are done writing, move the post to the folder `released`.
 This folder includes all the posts that will be used during the site generation.
-You might wan't to updated the timestamp to reflect the date you moved it to the release folder.
+You might want to updated the timestamp to reflect the date you moved it to the release folder.